 Hut to hut hiking in Switzerland costs

-While being in Switzerland the costs is probably the most important thing 🙂 Switzerland has a very high standards of living and it’s only natural that everything is quite expensive.
+While being in Switzerland the costs is probably the most important thing 🙂 Switzerland has a very high standard of living and it’s only natural that everything is quite expensive.

 Now, while planning your costs you should always consider hut prices (this will be the lion part of your costs) and what they offer.

-If I were you, I would probably try to spend most nights in the huts during weekdays as less people will be there and prices can differentiate to lower on weekdays.
+If I were you, I would probably try to spend most nights in the huts during weekdays as fewer people will be there and prices can differentiate to lower on weekdays.

 There’s a pretty big variety of the huts in the Swiss Alps, so the prices can be pretty different.
 In my experience, I think the high up big huts are mostly bit pricier, but it’s not a rule to follow.

 In some lower parts of Switzerland you can even overnight just for 20 CHF, some will ask 60 CHF or more.
-In some huts you can even get a private room, but that will come with a cost.
-As well, there are some mountain hotels or berghaus’es where you can get an overnight sleep pretty cheap as well.
+As well, there are some mountain hotels or Berghaus’s where you can get an overnight sleep pretty cheap as well.

-Most of huts offer the full package: bed, breakfast, supper and so on.
+Most of the huts offer the full package: bed, breakfast, supper, and so on.
 If you want to save some money, ask just for a bed.
-This way you can save quite a lot, as just bed can cost just 20-40 CHF, but full package can jump up to 100 CHF or more.
-Ask each hut you are going to spend the night for prices.
-Book in advance, because in summer, huts are very popular, and you don’t want to spend the night at 2000 meters outside outside looking to the stars, even though that sounds fantastic 🙂
+This way you can save quite a lot, as just bed can cost just 20-40 CHF, but the full package can jump up to 100 CHF or more.
+Ask each hut you are going to spend the night on prices.
+Book in advance, because in summer, huts are very popular, and you don’t want to spend the night at 2000 meters outside looking to the stars, even though that sounds fantastic 🙂

 There’s an Alpine club called SAC in Switzerland.
 It is very popular in Switzerland as they provide a lot of information to hikers and mountaineers.
 If you are going to do a long hut to hut hiking in Switzerland, it’s maybe worth considering to become a member, as with membership you will get discounts in each hut.
 If you live in Switzerland and you are hiker, that’s even better.
 Most discounts are 20-40 percent, but there’s no exact number set.
 So if you would do 7-10 days hike hut to hut, the membership costs can pay off.